Indonesian 'Belt and Road' high-speed rail link expects $18 billion from satellite towns

 Analysts say the plan to develop four new towns and industrial centres mimics China’s own approach to high-speed rail development.

-“This seems like it’s copying the general model of China’s urban development - if you build it, they will come,” said Nick Marro, a China analyst at the Economic Intelligence Unit.
+“This seems like it’s copying the general model of China’s urban development - if you build it, they will come,” said Nick Marro, a China analyst at the Economist Intelligence Unit.

 One of the sites previously visited by Reuters on an old tea plantation is due to be transformed into a sleek 5,000 hectare city with high-rise blocks and the campus of a new university.